Prasophyllum drummondii: Taxonomy and naming

 Prasophyllum drummondii was first formally described in 1871 by Heinrich Gustav Reichenbach and the description was published in Beitrage zur Systematischen Pflanzenkunde.
 The specific epithet (drummondii) honours the naturalist James Drummond who collected the type specimen near the Swan River in 1801.

 Distribution and habitat

-The swamp leek orchid grows in wet places, including swamps which still contain free water in early summer.
+Swamp leek orchid grows in wet places, including swamps which still contain free water in early summer.
 It occurs between Three Springs and Israelite Bay.

 Conservation

 Prasophyllum drummondii is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.